 15:00-15:30 — Jade Montserrat

 Against an increasingly distorted and disturbing political rhetoric of Britishness – itself born out of Victorian and world war propaganda – Full English is a project that aims to re-envisage a more broad and true definition of what Englishness is.
 The British artists in this exhibition demonstrate identity as something that is a far more varied, with a more true representation of race, gender, age and class.
 The ‘Full English’ Performance Marathon takes these concerns to an exhibition space.
-This location is intentionally an anti-whitecube, instead an almost domestic location to experience performances in a more intimate way.

 During the one-day marathon on October 19, curated by Martin Mayorga and Vanessa Murrell of DATEAGLE ART, 10 artists will be showing individual performances at 30-minute intervals.
 Performance as a medium has established itself as one of the most direct ways to touch on the political, emotional and physical nature of identity.
 The variety of work being performed demonstrates the breadth of position in contemporary English art and society.
 The results are pieces that explore the gamut of concerns in performance as a genre – the body, humour, costume, emotion, language, gesture, sound, nature, consumerism, pop and fame.